refinedev/refine/documentation/docs/api-reference/core/hooks/auth/useForgotPassword.md

 description: useForgotPassword data hook from refine is a modified version of react-query's useMutation for registration.
 ---

 `useForgotPassword` calls `forgotPassword` method from [`authProvider`](/api-reference/core/providers/auth-provider.md) under the hood.
-It reset passwords the user if `forgotPassword` method from `authProvider` resolves and if it rejects shows an error notification.
+It forgot passwords the user if `forgotPassword` method from `authProvider` resolves and if it rejects shows an error notification.

 It returns the result of `react-query`'s [useMutation](https://react-query.tanstack.com/reference/useMutation).